keithalewis/lac/README.md

 ## Evaluation

-`Lac` reads space seperated tokens from the input stream and looks them up in the dictionary.
+`Lac` reads space separated tokens from the input stream and converts them to values based on the required type.

+If a token starts with a backtick character (```) then it is not looked up in the dictionary and the backtick is removed.
+The required type must be a string.

-If the corresponding dictionary value is a cif then its required arguments are evaluated from the stream, the function is called, and the result is the return type of the function.
+If the token is in the dictionary and its value is a cif then the arguments required by the cif are evaluated from the stream, the function is called, and the result is the return type of the function.

-If the value is not a function the result is the value.
+If the value is not a function the result is the dictionary value.

 If the token is not in the dictionary then it is parsed to a value based on the required token type.

 This continues until there are no characters remaining on the input stream.

-If a token starts with a backtick character (`\``) then it is not looked up in the dictionary and the backtick is removed.
-The required type must be a string.

 ## Load

 The `puts` function from the C standard library can be placed in the dictionary using
 ```
-: puts load sint ( dlsym ( dlopen libc.so ) puts ) pointer void
+load puts sint ( dlsym ( dlopen libc.so ) puts ) pointer void
 ```
-The _colon_ (`:`) function is used to place a _key_ and a _value_ into the dictionary.
+The `load` function is used to place a _key_ and a _value_ into the dictionary.

-Use `load` to specify the _signature_ of the pointer returned by `dlsym` to create a cif.
+Note the _signature_ of the pointer returned by `dlsym` to create a cif.
 The signature specifies the return type of the function, a pointer to a C function, and the required arguments.
 The required arguments are terminated by `void`.